Safety at Home: Preventing Eye Injuries

 - Using dangerous chemicals such as oven cleaner and bleach (accidents involving common household products cause 125,000 eye injuries each year).
 Read the labels of chemicals and cleaners carefully, and don’t mix products.

-- Cooking foods can that can splatter hot grease or oil.
+- Cooking foods can splatter hot grease or oil.
 Use grease shields on frying pans to protect yourself from splattering.

 - Drilling or hammering screws or nails into walls or hard surfaces like brick or cement.
 The screws or nails can fly into the air, or fragments can come off the surface.